 Why Straighten Crooked Teeth?

 Crooked teeth may not seem like a huge problem, especially if the case is mild.
 However, crooked teeth lead to a host of other oral health problems.
 Crooked teeth are harder to clean and often overlap.
-You’re more likely to develop tooth decay and gum disease because you’re unable to completely clean your teeth.
+You’re more likely to develop tooth decay and gum disease because you’re unable to clean your teeth completely.
 Plaque builds up in spaces you can’t reach, hardening into tartar.
 Your likelihood escalates if you’re also skipping your regular dental checkups.

 Lastly, crooked teeth can impact your entire bite.
 An uneven bite can lead to problems with your jaw joint, like TMJ disorders.
 Since the bite isn’t coming together smoothly, the jaw joint becomes inflamed.
 You may experience pain and lose function in your jaw.
 It may pop or click, or you may have trouble opening and closing your mouth.
 Aligning your bite properly with Invisalign can help you avoid complications down the road.